GOP members of Congress meet with protests at town halls

 About 18,000 callers participated in a telephone town hall with suburban Chicago Rep. Peter Roskam, who has been criticized for canceling smaller in-person meetings and declining debates.

-Protesters booed in Montana when Sen. Steve Daines canceled his speech to state lawmakers.
+Protesters booed in Montana when Sen. Steve Daines rescheduled a speech to state lawmakers for Wednesday.
 And at a protest town hall in Allentown, Pennsylvania, home of Sen. Pat Toomey, the protest group called Tuesdays with Toomey hung an empty suit in place of the senator.

 Similarly, a liberal group in Maine is holding its own town halls against GOP Sen. Susan Collins.